vignemail1/SWITCHwayf/DOC.md

 SAML2 Metadata support
 ----------------------

-In case the WAYF/DS should display the list of IdPs by parsing them from a SAML2 Medatadata file that is used by Shibboleth:
+If the SWITCHwayf should display the list of IdPs by parsing them from a SAML2 Medatadata file that is used by Shibboleth:

 - Set $useSAML2Metadata in config.php to true